pymeasure/pyleco/README.md

 * a `TransparentDirector` instance `director`.
 As `actor` parameter you have to give the name, you gave to the actor as `name` parameter.

 If you want to set some property of the instrument (e.g. `instrument.voltage = 5`), you can just use the `director` transparently: `director.voltage = 5`.
-In the background, the TransparentDirector knows, that it itself does not have a voltage parameter, therefore it sends a messsage to the Actor to set that parameter.
+In the background, the TransparentDirector knows, that it itself does not have a voltage parameter, therefore it sends a message to the Actor to set that parameter.
 The Actor in turn sets that parameter of the instrument driver, which in turn will send some command to the device to take an appropriate action (e.g. setting the voltage to 5 V).

 Currently you cannot call methods in a similar, transparent way, without manual intervention.